India extends lockdown to May 31, to relax rules in some areas

 India's lockdown, introduced on March 25 and extended several times, had been due to expire at midnight on Sunday.
 The curbs have sparked a crisis for the hundreds of millions of Indians who rely on daily wages to survive.

-With no work - and little public transport - many urban migrants attempting to return to their home villages have set out on grueling journeys on foot or hitched rides in the back of trucks.
-In Rajkot in the western state of Gujarat, more than 1,500 migrant workers blocked roads, damaged more than a dozen vehicles and threw stones at police on Sunday, after two special trains that were supposed to take them home got canceled.
+With no work - and little public transport - many urban migrants attempting to return to their home villages have set out on gruelling journeys on foot or hitched rides in the back of trucks.
+In Rajkot in the western state of Gujarat, more than 1,500 migrant workers blocked roads, damaged more than a dozen vehicles and threw stones at police on Sunday, after two special trains that were supposed to take them home were cancelled.

 "We are identifying the people who were involved in the violence," Meena added.
 At least 23 migrants were killed trying to reach their homes on Saturday when a truck crashed in northern India.